DevJHennessy/Portfolio/README.md

 <p>I enjoy a good challenge!
 And coding presents unique challenges with various problems to solve every day.
 Here are some of the challenges I have solved and coding projects I have completed.</p>

 <p><strong>Note:</strong> The best way to view these website examples is to either clone the repository or download the files and open them on your local machine.
-The GitHub Previewer is not fully functioning and you may come across a few errors.</p>
+The GitHub Previewer is not fully functioning and you may come across a few errors, especially with the CSS background-image property.</p>

 <h3>Frontend Development</h3>